 Another key component to creating the perfect relationship is being fully honest and authentic with yourself and your partner.
 This means no secrets or lies, being completely open and willing to discuss anything.
 If there are certain conversations that are “off the table”, it will only create distance in the relationship.
 Question and reflect on those things and communicate with your partner.
-Conflict may still happen but in that we can still choose to respond versus react.
-When we are free from the past and embrace presence we more naturally respond.
+Conflict may happen, but we can still choose to respond versus react.
+When we are free from the pains of the past we are more present and able to respond.

 It amazes me how often we confuse love with control and conditions.
-Control leads to resistance which breeds conflict.
+Control leads to resistance, which breeds conflict.
 If we are attempting to control another that is not love, but rather manipulation.
-It suppresses your partner and vastly impacts the relationship, often leading to more parent-like dynamics.
+These behaviors suppress your partner and impacts the relationship, often leading to more parent-like dynamics.
 Release the desire to control your partner and instead embrace them for who they are, always.

 Love from within…